bhavyaEE/RISCV-CPU/README.md

 2) LUI_EN was fed into the RegFile.sv module, and used to either feed through ImmOP from the sign extend into a register or if theres no LUI instruction then feed through write data:

 <img width="605" alt="Screenshot 2022-12-15 at 16 55 35" src="https://user-images.githubusercontent.com/115703122/207920982-6fe32901-d5bb-440a-a1eb-898eebdbc6ab.png">

-The explanation regarding design choices on selecting a specific byte from the instruction format and selecting bytes to form a word are outlined in the self-reflection account below.

 ## Self-reflection on Reference Program Instructions (LBU + SB) design choices (Bhavya):
 The diagram below outlines how I visualised the memory to be split up into bytes from a word.
 Once we realised that the only way to implement these instructions was to make the data memory byte addressed, it was quite clear that the specific byte to be addressed would simply be the value of the Immediate + RS1 in the case of an LBU.